xriley/devdesk-theme/README.md

 **Demo:** https://themes.3rdwavemedia.com/demo/bs5/devdesk/

 DevDesk is a **free Bootstrap knowledge base and help centre template** I made for software developers.
-Built on **Bootstrap 5 and SASS**, it's quick and easy to change the template styling.
+This template is designed to streamline your support process and reduce the need for direct product support.
+It adopts a clear and simple structure to ensure your customers can find answers quickly and efficiently.

+All the source SCSS files are included in the free download.
+It's really easy to customize the color and design to suit your site’s branding identity.

 ## Author & License